Extensor hallucis longus muscle

 The extensor hallucis longus muscle is a thin skeletal muscle, situated between the tibialis anterior and the extensor digitorum longus.
-It extends the big toe and dorsiflects the foot.
+It extends the big toe and causes dorsiflexion of the foot.
 It also assists with foot eversion and inversion.

 Structure

-The extensor hallucis longus muscle arises from the anterior surface of the fibula for about the middle two-fourths of its extent, medial to the origin of the extensor digitorum longus muscle.
-It also arises from the interosseous membrane of the leg to a similar extent.

-The anterior tibial vessels and deep fibular nerve lie between it and the tibialis anterior.

-The fibers pass downward, and end in a tendon, which occupies the anterior border of the muscle, passes through a distinct compartment in the cruciate crural ligament, crosses from the lateral to the medial side of the anterior tibial vessels near the bend of the ankle, and is inserted into the base of the distal phalanx of the great toe.
+The muscle ends as a tendon of insertion.
+The tendon passes through a distinct compartment in the inferior extensor retinaculum of foot.
+It crosses anterior tibial vessels lateromedially near the bend of the ankle.
+In the foot, its tendon is situated at along the medial side of the dorsum of the foot.
 Opposite the metatarsophalangeal articulation, the tendon gives off a thin prolongation on either side, to cover the surface of the joint.
 An expansion from the medial side of the tendon is usually inserted into the base of the proximal phalanx.

+Origin

+The extensor hallucis longus muscle arises from the middle portion of the anterior surface of the fibula and adjacent interosseous membrane of the leg.
+Its origin is medial to the origin of the extensor digitorum longus muscle.

+Insertion

+The muscle inserts at the base of the distal phalanx of the great toe.

 Nerve supply

-The extensor hallucis longus muscle is supplied by the deep fibular nerve, a branch of common fibular nerve, which includes L4, L5, and S1 spinal nerve roots.
+The muscle receives motor innervation from the deep fibular nerve (L5) (a branch of common fibular nerve).

-Variations
+Relations

+The anterior tibial vessels and deep fibular nerve pass between this muscle and the tibialis anterior muscle.

+Variation

 Occasionally united at its origin with the extensor digitorum longus.

 The extensor ossis metatarsi hallucis, a small muscle, sometimes found as a slip from the extensor hallucis longus, or from the tibialis anterior, or from the extensor digitorum longus, or as a distinct muscle; it traverses the same compartment of the transverse ligament with the extensor hallucis longus.

-Function
+Actions/movements

-The extensor hallucis longus muscle extends the big toe, dorsiflects the foot, and also assists with foot eversion and inversion.
+The muscle extends the big toe (primary action), and causes dorsiflexion of the foot (secondary action).